damianhakert/damianhakert.github.io/source/_posts/yyyy-mm-dd-setting-up-gitlab-ci-for-ios-projects.md

 This won't tell you if your project name or the Simulator chosen is correct, so be sure to double-check these settings.

+The `.gitlab-ci.yml` file is extremely customizable.
+You can limit jobs to run on success or failure, or depending on branches or tags, etc.&mdash;read through [the documentation](http://doc.gitlab.com/ce/ci/yaml/README.html) to get a feeling for just how flexible and powerful it is.

-# Setting up your GitLab project for CI
+### Setting up your GitLab project for CI

 Actually, there's really not much to do here!
 CI is enabled by default on new projects.
 If your iOS project has some environment variables you want to keep secret, but you want to keep the project public on GitLab, you may want to disable **Public builds** in Project Settings, under *Continous Integration*.
 This will hide the build results from everyone except members of the project.